Welcome!

 Buy vs. Rent in NYC: How to Decide

 Buying and renting offer the same pros and cons in New York City as in other cities.
 There are, however, additional variables involved with NYC.
-The most important is to have a clear understanding of the costs and benefits of each.
+The most important thing is to have a clear understanding of the costs and benefits of each.

 We’ve broken down each of these factors to help you decide the best option for you.